jarviscanada/jarvis_data_eng_ShahbazYousaf/linux_sql/README.md

 I began by establishing a Dockerized PostgreSQL environment using the psql_docker.sh script.
 Inside this Dockerized PostgreSQL environment, I created the host_agent database and defined its structure with the ddl.sql script, generating the host_info and host_usage tables.
 To automate harware and server usage data collection, I developed two Bash scripts: host_info.sh, responsible for gathering and inserting hardware specification data into the host_info table, and host_usage.sh, designed to continuously collect real-time server resource usage data, including CPU and memory, and insert it into the host_usage table.
 Finally, I configured crontab to automatically run the host_usage.sh script every minute, facilitating efficient data collection and regular reporting of server usage data.

 ## Architecture
-Draw a cluster diagram with three Linux hosts, a DB, and agents (use draw.io website).
-Image must be saved to the `assets` directory.

 ![Linux SQL Project Architecture Diagram](/assets/architecture_diagram.drawio.png)

-More text explaining the architecture or providing additional context.